 SEASCAPES

-The seascapes here are also significant: our biosphere reserve includes a marine component of 24 500 hectares, with more than 3 500 endemic marine species.
+The seascapes here are also significant: our biosphere includes a marine component of 24 500 hectares, with more than 3 500 endemic marine species.
 This coastal belt and Marine Protected Area is home to the highly threatened abalone and is a breeding place for many fish and other marine life.

 HECTARES